 Finding a new home

-In Fall 2011, Josh Stoffel was hired as the College's first Sustainability Officer and decided to begin working closely with the Sprout Garden to provide ongoing administrative support and guidance that the group had lacked in previous years.
-Merry Byrne '13 became the new president of the Sprout Garden, and along with Patricia Carey, the Vice President for College Relations, and Josh Stoffel, a new era of Sprout was born.
-It was decided that the garden site would be moved from next to the 360 Apartments to the green right behind the College Center at Crozier-Williams ("Cro").
-The new garden site provides 9,500 square feet of growing space,.
-This new garden site is in a prime location on campus to continue its tradition of student management and accessibility, as it is highly visible to both current and prospective students.
+In Fall 2011, Josh Stoffel was hired as the College's first Sustainability Officer and decided to begin working closely with the Sprout Garden to provide ongoing administrative support and guidance.
+Merry Byrne '13 became the new president of Sprout and oversaw the relocation of Sprout to its current location behind the College Center at Crozier-Williams (Cro).
+This new garden site provided more accessibility for both current and prospective students.
 Funding for the relocation of the Sprout garden came from three sources: a Steel House Sustainability Grant awarded to Merry Byrne, an external grant from the Bennack-Polan Foundation and substantial support from President Lee Higdon.

-In Summer 2012, the Summer Garden Managers, Azul Tellez '15 and Zoe Lynch '15, maintained the old garden site next to 360 Apartments and sold the produce to Harris Dining Hall.
-Additionally, Azul, Zoe, Nick Luce '14, and Josh Stoffel worked together to construct the new garden site that thrives today.
+In Summer 2012, the Summer Garden Managers, Azul Tellez '15 and Zoe Lynch '15, along with Nick Luce '14 and Josh Stoffel, worked together to construct the new garden site.